 Another change worth noting is that not all of my migraine attacks are alike.
 Previously, every migraine started exactly the same way: with the sensation of a burning hot poker in the right side of the back of my neck.
 This feeling would spread over my head before landing behind my right eye.

-This still happens sometimes, but other times, I am noticing that I’m experiencing what I can only describe as a migraine with no head pain.
-I experience the neurological symptoms that accompany migraine (aphasia, nausea, vomiting, brain fog, light and sound sensitivity) but I have no actual pain in my head.
+It still happens sometimes, but other times, I notice that I'm experiencing what I can only describe as a migraine with no head pain.
+I experience the neurological symptoms that accompany migraine (aphasia, nausea, vomiting, brain fog, and light and sound sensitivity), but I have no actual pain in my head.

-This is a very odd experience and has left me confused as to how and when to treat the migraine.
+It is a very odd experience and has left me confused about how and when to treat the migraine.

 From chronic to episodic